martinjackson/simple-widgets/docs/SearchSortTable.md

   />
 ```

-49. **sfbottom** = this will display the search and filter information at the bottom of the table instead of the top.
+50. **sfbottom** = this will display the search and filter information at the bottom of the table instead of the top.

-50. **showall** = shows all the items that are in the table either in a scroll box (must use the scroll prop) or not.
+51. **showall** = shows all the items that are in the table either in a scroll box (must use the scroll prop) or not.
 This will not limit the number of items in the table; therefore,
 the search bar at the top of the screen will contain the search column, search item, and the All button.
 If a search is done, it will place the item found at the top of the screen.
 The All button will display all the items on the screen again.

-51. **showtable** = this will show the table and headers even if there is no data to display.
+52. **showtable** = this will show the table and headers even if there is no data to display.

-52. **spinner** = causes a spinner to appear on the page until the data is finished loading into the search sort table.
+53. **spinner** = causes a spinner to appear on the page until the data is finished loading into the search sort table.

-53. **startEnd** = is a function that returns the current starting and ending positions in the data being displayed.
+54. **startEnd** = is a function that returns the current starting and ending positions in the data being displayed.
 This is used in eachRowInTable function i is being used to generate a key.
 The user will need to add start to it as in the key prop in the example above.
+This is not needed if default or defaultTransfer are used for eachRowInTable.
 See examples.
 An example would be:
 ```javascript
 const [start, setStart] = useState(0);